Ushalatha25/RedBus-Hackathon-Project/README.md

 3. Create a Firebase project in the Firebase console.
 4. Add the `google-services.json` file to your project by following the Firebase setup instructions.
 5. Build and run the project.
+6.Navigate to the `Web Part of The Project` directory.
+- Open the index.html file in your web browser.
+- Make sure that you add your config in app.js file.

 ## Dependencies

 This project uses the following dependencies:

 - Firebase Realtime Database

+## Features
+This project includes the following features:

+- Detects changes in phone orientation (face up/face down) to switch from DND mode to normal ringing mode.
+- Displays whether the phone is in DND mode or not in the website.
+- Automatically updates the DND status in real-time.

 ## Contributing